Linux Commands

 drwxrwxrwt 2 root root 4,0K ago 3 17:33 myfile

-Here we have 10 letters in the beginning.
-The first one d shows that it is a directory.
-The next three letters are for read, w for write and x for execute.
+The next three letters are for read, `w` for write and `x` for execute.
 The first three belong to the owner, the second three to the group, and the last three to all users.

-5. Processes
+### 5. Processes <a href="#id-5-processes" id="id-5-processes"></a>

-To display information regarding the systems processes you can use the ps command.
+To display information regarding the systems processes you can use the `ps` command.

 ps -aux

-Install package
+#### Install package <a href="#install-package" id="install-package"></a>

 Example of how to install something with apt: